Cheeseday/rsschool-cv/cv.md

 Interests and hobbies: literature, music, hiking, kayaking trips. <br>
-And I'c crazy about geography, what about that?
+And I'm crazy about geography, what about that?

 ---